Behold Films

 Educational Interview

 Great location with large east facing windows.
-In the pre-light I knew the sunt\ was going to give us great texture but would blast the subject with hard light.
+In the pre-light I knew the sunt was going to give us great texture but would blast the subject with hard light.
 I used a 6x6 magic cloth frame left to diffuse the sun and wrap the light into the left eye.
 I used a little duvetine frame right.
 Overall, I was happy with the punchy, commercial look.
+Also, this is where a tech scout and planning for time of day can really make your a low budget production feel like a commercial production.
+Without the help of the sun you would need a small G&E team to rig up a few 18Ks outside to get the levels needed to make this scene what it is.
+Shot on a Blackmagic URSA Mini Pro with doubled up diffusion filtration to take off the digital edge.

 Story-Telling Interview Scenes

 I partnered with a friend who is starting a church plant to help tell the story of two churches merging.
-We had use of a beautiful church with stain glass windows.
+We had use of a beautiful church with stained glass windows.
 For story and context I wanted to keep the stained glass as our background.
 The lined pews were also a strong compositional element.
+The back windows add that splash of texture onto the pews that really add depth to the scene.
 Finding our frame was the easy part.
 Lighting an interview with two subjects is always tricky.
-Luckily, I had a large enough soft light source to far-side key our subjects.
+Luckily, I had a large enough soft light source to far-side key both subjects.
 We angled the light to get even exposure levels between the two subjects.
 You can check out the blog for how I create large soft light sources.
 In the end, the lighting felt natural and motivated by the practical window sources.
 For a narrative scene I would have dialed the light down, but for this type of interview I wanted to go for the commercial look.
 Filmed on a Blackmagic Ursa Mini Pro.
 For audio I rigged up a dual lav system that ended up doing the trick.

 High School Sports Doc Style Coverage